PRATHAP4422/my2-pulagam/MyStats.md

 -------------------------------------------------------------
 # Scientist Section
 > "The more I learn, the more I realize how much I don't know." - *Isaac Newton*
-> ""The only source of knowledge is experience." - *Albert Einstein*
+> "The only source of knowledge is experience." - *Albert Einstein*